 Donation: Puppy Rescue in Spain is a non-profit organization.
 The foster care of the puppies prior to travel is provided by volunteers, and the delivery drivers who transport the puppies from Spain to Germany are also volunteers.
 We do ask that adopter cover the cost of the health check, passport, microchip, vaccinations, and travel.
 A donation of €300 can be made to Puppy Rescue in Spain’s paypal account or by bank transfer.
 A €50 deposit is due after the pup has had its first health check and vaccinations, and the final payment of €250 is due at least 21 days before travel.

 Travel: Transport runs from Spain to Germany once every 6-8 weeks.
-Pups travel under the EU TRACES regulations.
+Pups travel with full EU passports.
 Transport is usually on a Thursday evening, arriving in Germany on Saturday morning.
 Pups are given water, food, and walked every 4 hours.
 A driver and co driver will accompany your PRS pup on their journey.
 There are several drop off points in Germany: